Christmas tour in Copenhagen – candles, cookies and cosiness

 - When the first Christian missionaries tried to convince the Vikings that Christ was a better god – and more and less succeded after 200 years – the church tried to change the name “jul” to Kristmesse – like Christmas – but the people in the North were pretty stubborn and sticked to the word “jul”.

 - Even though we became Lutherans in Denmark in 1536, we still have 3 days that refers to catholic saints.
 One of them is Saint Lucia.
 In Copenhagen the latest edition of the Lucia celebration is in kayaks in the canals of Copenhagen.

 - In December you will hear the Danes talk a lot about Christmas lunches and for a foreigner it can be a little confusing since Christmas “lunch” is often eaten in the evening and more is the Danish word for Christmas party.

-- In Denmark the Christmas elf is called a ”Nisse”.
+- In Denmark the Christmas elf is called a ”nisse”.
 He was a pagan thing and in the old days he was not a happy helpful guy who would be Santa Claus’ assistent.
-No he had a hot temper and the farmers would try to please him in any way they could, they would give him porridge, because they saw him like a protector of the farm who were around all year.
+No, he had a hot temper and the farmers would try to please him in any way they could.
+They would give him porridge, because they saw him like a protector of the farm who was around all year.

 |Including:||Homemade Danish Christmas cookies and a warm beverage|

 If you want to know more about this tour or book it, please write or call:Contact us!